Quantum Types

 and the unstructured view as an array of qubits.
 The example defines a constraint over

-, of different numeric types.
+two variables, a and b, of different numeric types.
 It uses Grover-search to find a

 oracle application uses the structured view of the state to evaluate the constraint, while the